 - the imposition of conditions on registration to restrict or oversee delivery which involves particular risks, such as the delivery of higher education offshore or the provision of higher education using multiple modes of delivery.

 - Where a new provider does not submit information according to the timetable specified in a TEQSA request, or where information raises further concerns, TEQSA will consider additional assurance action.

-- TEQSA will usually undertake a provider visit or meet with a provider within 12 to 15 months of the date of registration, with subsequent visits or meetings at least annually for the first three years of a provider’s operation.
+- TEQSA will usually undertake a provider visit or meet with a provider within 12 to 18 months from commencement of operations, with subsequent visits or meetings at least annually for the first three years of a provider’s operation.
 These visits and meetings will also assist in relationship development.

 Any enquiries about TEQSA’s approach to initial provider registrations can be directed to: enquiries [at] teqsa.gov.au